Mortgage Affordability: What Lenders Really Look At

 Clear or reduce existing debts

-Pay off credit cards, personal loans, and car finance before applying.
-Every £100 per month in repayments you eliminate could add £20,000–£25,000 to your borrowing capacity.
-Even reducing balances helps lower the minimum payment figure lenders use.
+Pay down credit cards, personal loans and car finance before you apply.
+Every £100 a month in repayments you clear could add £20,000 to £25,000 to what you can borrow.
+Even trimming a balance helps, because it lowers the minimum payment a lender works from.

 Extend your mortgage term

-Choosing a 30 or 35-year term instead of 25 years reduces monthly repayments, helping you pass the affordability stress test at a higher borrowing level.
-The trade-off is more interest paid overall, but it can be a powerful lever for getting onto the ladder.
+A 30 or 35-year term in place of 25 years brings your monthly repayments down, which lets you clear the affordability stress test at a higher borrowing level.
+You do pay more interest over the full term as a result, but for many people it is what gets them onto the ladder.

 Apply jointly

-Combining two incomes can dramatically increase your maximum borrowing.
-Make sure the second applicant has a clean credit history and minimal debts, otherwise they could reduce rather than improve the outcome.
-JBSP mortgages allow a family member to support without going on the title.
+Combining two incomes can raise your maximum borrowing a long way.
+Do check that the second applicant has a clean credit history and few debts, or they could drag the outcome down rather than lift it.
+A JBSP mortgage (joint borrower, sole proprietor) lets a family member support the income without going on the property title.

 Work with a specialist broker